clementnunes/sfc-prj/README.md

 ```

 ## Features
-[List the key features of your project.
-You can use bullet points for easy readability.]
+- Setup instant-ready a main web application and two microservices
+- Generate Docker Images
+- CI/CD (Github Actions to develop workflows)
+- Deliver

 ## Contributing

-Fork the repository.
+Fork the repository.\
-Create a new branch: git checkout -b feature-name
+Create a new branch: git checkout -b feature-name\
-Make your changes and commit them: git commit -m 'Add some feature'
+Make your changes and commit them: git commit -m 'Add some feature'\
-Push to the branch: git push origin feature-name
+Push to the branch: git push origin feature-name\
 Submit a pull request.

 ## Contact